1 Principles topenlarge

 Unilateral uniplanar double tube fixator

 The illustration shows a diaphyseal femoral fracture stabilized with a unilateral uniplanar double tube frame.

-The three pins in each fracture fragment are connected by two tubes.
-These four tubes are interconnected by two short tubes, using tube-to-tube clamps.
+The pins in each fracture fragment are connected by tubes.
+These tubes are then interconnected by two short tubes, using tube-to-tube clamps.

 3 Pin insertion topenlarge